Topic: Intimate Partner Violence, Safety, Sexual Assault

 The Duluth Model is a community-based approach that is designed to promote a safe environment for women who have been abused or assaulted, encourage a general understanding of harmful male-dominant actions, facilitate accountability for offenders, and initiate changes in societal acceptance of male control over females.

 Ongoing trainings are based in Duluth, Minnesota, and customized on-site trainings are available.
-Please visit https://www.theduluthmodel.org/training/ for more information.
+Please visit https://www.theduluthmodel.org/product-category/training/ or use details in the Contact section for more information.

 Considerations for implementing this program include acquiring buy-in of community members and participants; obtaining training for facilitators; and coordinating multiple systems, such as mental health practitioners, the justice system, and victims' advocacy groups.